Khloe Kardashian’s Best Friend Malika Haqq Flaunts Legs In Spandex Shorts After Pregnancy Reveal

 “Fab,” a fourth comment read.

 As previously reported by The Inquisitr, Malika recently made a huge announcement on social media, revealing that she is expecting her first child.
-Haqq revealed the news with a snap of her smiling alongside a positive pregnancy test,
+Malika revealed the news with a snap of her smiling alongside a positive pregnancy test,

 “I listen to my heart, and I’ve decided that the rest of my life will be the best of my life.
 I’m pregnant!
 I didn’t know when, I just knew one day.
 God said it’s my turn, and I couldn’t be more grateful for the little spirit that grows inside of me.
 I am yours, baby, and you are mine.
 Thank you, @Clearblue for being a CLEAR and intricate part of the most important test result of my life.
 2020 baby!”
 Haqq wrote in the caption of the photo on September 27.